 3. Wildlife Biodiversity

 Sri Lanka possesses a very high degree of biodiversity and is considered one of the top biodiversity hotspots in the world.
 You can’t visit Sri Lanka without visiting one of the many national parks to try to catch a glimpse of an elusive spotted leopard or see elephants, bears, deer, monkeys, mongoose, wild boar, water buffalo, peacocks and many other beautiful species in their natural habitat.
+It also happens to be one of the best places to see Asian elephants in the wild, click here for where to see elephants in Sri Lanka.

 4. Incredible Sights and Cultural Heritage